Skip to main content

 What EU valorisation policy is, why we need it, what the EU is doing

-Why we need an EU valorisation policy
+Why do we need an EU valorisation policy?

 What does the policy aim to do?